fluentlabs-xyz/wazero/RATIONALE.md

 While the the spec does not clarify a limitation of function stack values, wazero limits this to 2^27 = 134,217,728.
 The reason is that we internally represent all the values as 64-bit integers regardless of its types (including f32, f64), and 2^27 values means
 1 GiB = (2^30).
-1 GiB is the reasonable for most applications [as we see a Goroutine has 250 MB as a limit on the stack for 32-bit arch](https://github.com/golang/go/blob/f296b7a6f045325a230f77e9bda1470b1270f817/src/runtime/proc.go#L120), considering that WebAssembly is (currently) 32-bit environment.
+1 GiB is reasonable for most applications [as we see a Goroutine has 250 MB as a limit on the stack for 32-bit arch](https://github.com/golang/go/blob/f296b7a6f045325a230f77e9bda1470b1270f817/src/runtime/proc.go#L120), considering that WebAssembly is (currently) 32-bit environment.

 All the functions are statically analyzed at module instantiation phase, and if a function can potentially reach this limit, an error is returned.